-If this average is more than \$5,000, you are not eligible to use this option.
-If this average is less than \$5,000, proceed to step 2.
+If this average exceeds \$5,000, you are not eligible for this option.
+If this average is less than \$5,000, please proceed to step 2.

 STEP 2: Prior basic limits are listed below; list all prior yearly contributions.
 Amounts in excess of the basic limit are 402(g) contributions.